 Virtual Machine marketplace and other optional services (in Higher-Level Services area)

 The deployment of ‘Federated Cloud services’ has started at EMBL-EBI in late 2015.
-The goal is to integrate the EMBL-EBI Openstack Kilo site into the EGI Federated Cloud, using the installation documentations currently available from EGI.
+The goal is to integrate the EMBL-EBI OpenStack Kilo site into the EGI Federated Cloud, using the installation documentations currently available from EGI.
 The first feedback from this experience was reported to EGI in the second half of February.
 The feedback pointed out weaknesses in the installation manual and in some of the software components.
 The relevant EGI teams are now implementing improvements in the manual and the software based on this feedback.
 New versions will be available by the end of March.
 EMBL-EBI and other members of the CC will perform a reassessment of the technology in April and will document the experiences in the D6.10 deliverable, titled ‘Infrastructure tests and best usage practices for life science service providers’ by the end of May.

 The EGI contributions to the ECP must be compatible with the ‘Basic Identity Environment’ (aka.
 ELIXIR AAI) to allow seamless support of users and use cases in the platform.
 There are two key aspects of the ELIXIR AAI that EGI must consider during service integration: